stefan-it/hmByT5/README.md

 # **New**: Logbook

+* 09.04.2022: Preliminary experiments on English AjMC show, that the pretrained model on English corpus is not on-par with current SOTA.
+For that reason, we are trying the Hugging Face Transformers JAX/FLAX implementation to pretrain models.
+Details can be found in [this readme](hmbyt5-flax/README.md).
+Pretraining has already started.
 * 07.04.2022: Pretraining for 200k steps on the English corpus finished without crashes!
 TensorBoard logs can be found on the [Model Hub](https://huggingface.co/stefan-it/byt5-small-historic-multilingual/tensorboard).
 We also uploaded all checkpoints (we checkpoint every 25k steps)